M0Data/59th-Store-Sales-and-Performance-Analysis/README.md

 Welcome to the **59th Store Sales and Performance Analysis**, an insightful dive into the data behind the success of my online thrift store.
 This project uses simulated data to mimic real-world sales trends, revealing the metrics and insights that drive profitability and growth.

 ---
+![59th store sales dashboard]https://github.com/M0Data/59th-Store-Sales-and-Performance-Analysis/blob/main/59th%20store%20sales%20dashboard.PNG?raw=true

+---
 ## 📖 **Overview**

-This dashboard analyzes the sales and performance of **59th Store**, a thriving online thrift store.
-Using data generated with **Mockaroo**, I explored key variables such as cost price, selling price, sales channels, and location.
-By leveraging **Microsoft Excel**, I cleaned, analyzed, and visualized the data to uncover fascinating trends and actionable insights.
+This dashboard analyzes the sales and performance of 59th Store, a thriving online thrift store.
+Using data generated with Mockaroo, I explored key variables such as cost price, selling price, sales channels, and location.
+Leveraging Microsoft Excel, I cleaned, analyzed, and visualized the data to uncover fascinating trends and actionable insights.

 ---